-Mr. Qin holds a Bachelor of Human Resource Management from the Beijing Wuzi University.
+• Mr. Qin holds a Bachelor of Human Resource Management from the Beijing Wuzi University.

-Board committee membership:

-• Nil

-Directorship of listed entities within the past three years

-• Nil
+Information on Directors

-Ivan Oshry Experience
+Ivan Oshry

+Independent Non-executive Director

-Independent N Director Non-executive Mr. Oshry has more than 30 years of experience of legal practice in Australia and internationally, specialising in commercial and corporate law.
+Mr. Oshry has more than 30 years of experience of legal practice in Australia and internationally, specialising in commercial and corporate law.
 Mr. Oshry was formerly a senior partner at Fluxmans Attorneys in Johannesburg and headed up the corporate department at Kemp Strang (which merged with Thomson Geer) in Sydney.

-Qualification

-Mr. Oshry holds a Bachelor of Arts and LLB degree from the University of Natal.
+• Mr. Oshry holds a Bachelor of Arts and LLB degree from the University of Natal.

-Board committee membership:

-Chair of Audit and Risk Committee

-Member of Nomination, Remuneration and Human Resources Committee
+- · Chair of Audit and Risk Committee - Member of Nomination, Remuneration and Human Resources Committee

-Directorship of listed entities within the past three years

-Non-executive chair of Halo Technologies Holdings Limited (ASX: HAL) from 2021 to current
+• Non-executive chair of Halo Technologies Holdings Limited (ASX: HAL) from 2021 to current

-Hao Huang Experience
+Hao Huang Independent

+Non-executive Director

-Independent N Director Non-executive Ms. Huang has over 20 years of experience in the wealth management and banking industry.
+Ms. Huang has over 20 years of experience in the wealth management and banking industry.
 She has been working with Citi Group Australia since 2017 as Vice President of the APAC Desk of the Investment Partnerships Division.

-Qualification

-Ms. Huang holds a bachelor's degree in business management from the University of Technology Sydney.
+• Ms. Huang holds a bachelor degree in business management from the University of Technology Sydney.

-Board committee membership:

-Chair of Nomination, Remuneration and Human Resources Committee

-Member of Audit and Risk Committee
+- Chair of Nomination, Remuneration and Human Resources Committee - Member of Audit and Risk Committee

-Directorship of listed entities within the past three years

-• Nil
+DIRECTORS' REPORT (CONT.)